Fiscalism: Roots

-Fiscalism relies heavily on Keynesian theories which states that an active government intervention is necessary to ensure economic growth and stability.
+Fiscalism relies heavily on Keynesian theories, which states that an active government intervention is necessary to ensure economic growth and economic stability.
 For fiscalists, employment is of primary concern.
 Y (income) is the independent variable in PY = MV (where P = price level, M = amount of money, V = velocity/turnover of money), changes in which affect effective demand.
 So fiscalists hold that Y needs to be controlled through fiscal policy, which affects effective demand.
-Effective demand draws forth investment to meet profit opportunity, and effective demand is income-dependent, since consumption cannot be funded by drawing down savings, selling assets, or financed by borrowing sustainably.
-If supply and demand are stabilized at optimal resource use, they unemployment is reduced.
+Effective demand draws forth investment to meet profit opportunity, and effective demand is income-dependent, since consumption cannot be funded by drawing down savings, selling assets, or financed by borrowing (e.g. monetary debt) sustainably.
+If supply and demand are stabilized at optimal resource use, then unemployment is reduced.

 Fiscalism and Modern Monetary Theory

 The holy grail of macroeconomics is full employment along with price stability, which implies highly efficient use of resources while controlling price level.

-In the first place, Modern Monetary Theory (MMT) rejects the monetarist explanation virtually in toto, claiming that it is based on an incorrect view of actual operations of the Treasury, central bank, and commercial banking, and how they interact.
+In the first place, Modern Monetary Theory (MMT) rejects the monetarist explanation virtually in toto, arguing that it is based on an incorrect view of actual operations of the Treasury, central bank, and commercial banking, and how they interact.
 Secondly, MMT explains how to succeed in the quest for the holy grail through employment of the sectoral balance approach developed by Wynne Godley and functional finance developed by Abba Lerner.
 The thrust of this approach is to maintain effective demand sufficient for purchase of production (supply) at full employment by offsetting non-government saving desire with the currency issuer's fiscal balance.
-This stabilizes aggregate demand and aggregate supply at full employment (adjusting aggregate demand wrt changes in population and productivity) without risking inflation arising owing to excessive demand.
+This stabilizes aggregate demand and aggregate supply at full employment (adjusting aggregate demand with regard to changes in population and productivity) without risking inflation arising owing to excessive demand.

-Note that this does not apply to price level rising due to supply shock, such as an oil crisis provoked by a cartel exerting a monopoly, or shortage of real resources., e.g. due to natural disaster, war, or climate.
+This does not apply to price level rising due to supply shock, such as an oil crisis provoked by a cartel exerting a monopoly, or shortage of real resources, e.g. due to natural disaster, war, or climate.
 This is a separate issue and must be addressed differently according to MMT.
 In a non-convertible floating rate monetary system, the currency issuer is not constrained operationally.
 The only constraint is real resources.
 If effective demand outruns the capacity of the economy to expand to meet it, then inflation will result.
-If effective demand falls short of the capacity of the economy to produce at full employment, then the economy will contract, an output gap open, and unemployment will rise.
+If effective demand falls short of the capacity of the economy to produce at full employment, then the economy will contract (e.g. cause a recession), an output gap open, and unemployment will rise.